BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       (*destination message field*)      Deals with assignment of path to a given clock.
 Arguments: path, field, tick number.

+.. py:class:: SimpleSynHandler

+   The SimpleSynHandler handles simple synapses without plasticity.
+It uses a priority queue to manage them.

 .. py:class:: SingleMsg